 - Talk BS.
 Write how you would speak (in good English not slang).
 Honestly, I see some crap and all I can see is BS.
 Be honest, what are you really like?

 - Don’t put “I can work on my own and in a team”.
 Oh?
-I’ve not seen that sentence before? <sighs> Find another way to write the same thing.
+I’ve not seen that one before? <sighs> Find another way to write the same thing.
 Are you really a team player or can’t you stand the sight of another person?
 Do you work better on your own and not so well with others, put that in an eloquent way and the person reading it will respect you.

-- If applying for an animal job, don’t put in ‘other interests’, likes snowboarding, bondage and playing with my boyfriend’s hair when you are applying for a job working with dogs, if its a job working with dogs, come on, ‘dogs’ do need to be an interest!!
+- If applying for an animal job, don’t put in ‘other interests’, ‘likes snowboarding, bondage and playing with my boyfriend’s hair’ when you are applying for a job working with dogs, if it’s a job working with dogs, come on, ‘dogs’ do need to be an interest!

 - Don’t put ‘ultimately I want to be a hairdresser’.
 Really, so how long do you plan to stay then if you really want to do something else?